 Animal rights activists, in their attempt describe abuse, often point to comparisons between human suffering and animal suffering and how they are related, including the kind of cruelty involved and its underlying justification.
-One of the comparisons that have been made is the similarity between human and animal slavery.
+One of the comparisons that has been made is the similarity between human and animal slavery.

 But in spite of the similarities some people are offended and believe the comparison is an appropriation or co-optation of African American history by a largely white vegan group.
 Others believe it is bigotry.